 ARTICLE 6

 ISS nominate for the coordination of the activities envisaged in this MoU Professor Luca Rosi, Director, International Affairs Unit.
-The XXX nominate for the coordination of the activities envisaged in this MoU XXX.
+The NATIONAL CENTRE FOR DISEASE CONTROL AND PUBLIC HEALTH nominate for the coordination of the activities envisaged in this MoU XXX.

 The Commission will include up to three representatives of each of the parties, excluding the President, and will be coordinated by a scientific coordinator for each of the parties.
 The Joint Commission will meet on a regular basis and not less than once a year and will be independently able to consult with specific expert on thematic matters for mutual interest.